Tips Keeping RVing Fun

 The Best Holding Tank Treatment?

-“What additive is best for my RV holding tank?” is probably the most asked question I get, especially when I’m hydro-jet high-pressure cleaning RV holding tanks.
+“What additive is best for my RV holding tank?” is probably the most asked question, especially when I’m hydro-jet high-pressure cleaning RV holding tanks.

 Searching Facebook or YouTube will result in about as many tank treatments or advice as there are RVs. recommendations are as varied as the stars in the sky, suggesting store-bought liquids, powders, or packets, and even various homemade recipes or geo methods.

 Several holding tank products are actually harmful to your RV, and as an RV Technician, I’ve had to replace piping sealant, gaskets, and rubber dump valve seals deteriorated by them.
-Pine Sol is a leading culprit to deteriorating RV dump valve seals because it contains chemicals that can break down rubber and certain types of plastic materials…do a Google search and see for yourself!
+Pine Sol is a leading culprit to deteriorating RV dump valve seals because it contains chemicals that can break down rubber and gasket seals…do a Google search and see for yourself!

 “But then what additives/treatments are best to use?”

 Firstly, RV holding tanks are just that, they hold “stuff” for a little while, then you drain it out.
-Don’t confuse that with a septic tank found at most rural residences which takes months to break down toilet paper, bodily waste, and food waste into a slurry that flows out the leach lines.
-RVers need to understand and maintain their holding tanks, piping, valves and valve seals so “stuff” doesn’t stick to the inside of the tank or products that cause troubles.
+Don’t confuse that with a septic tank at most rural residences which takes months to break down toilet paper, bodily waste, and food waste into a slurry that flows out the leach lines.

 Secondly, which additive/treatment is best depends on the answer to this: